How medications help treat behavioral health and severe mental illness

 Medications are necessary to treat severe mental illness (SMI)

-Dr. Polo cites bipolar disorder as another example.
-“Individuals with bipolar disorder suffer from severe mood instability because of complex neurochemical imbalances.
+Dr. Mahmoud cites bipolar disorder as another example.
+“Individuals with bipolar disorder suffer from episodes of severe mood instability because of complex neurochemical imbalances.
 By targeting these neurotransmitter systems, medications help stabilize mood in a way that counseling and therapy cannot.
 When the individual’s moods become more leveled, they are better able to understand mood management and why treatment compliance is so important, including therapy and medication regimens.”

-The success of long-acting injectables in the treatment of SMI
+The success of long acting injectables in the treatment of SMI

 LAI helps patients maintain treatment